ZhiWangDS/Portfolio/README.md

 - Works cohesively with all departments for the benefit of operations and employee/customer relations.
 - Maintains good public and employee relations.
 Increases the growth of gaming revenues through the development of a targeted guest base.

-**California Dealer @ The Bicycle Hotel & Casino (Aug 2016- Jan 2017)**
-- Follows collections procedures to ensure that collections are properly obtained and recorded.
-- Notifies Floorperson or Shift Manager of any suspicious activity, discrepancies or mistakes in games that could disrupt the flow of the game or create a potentially hazardous condition.